 Orientation Alignment Select an orientation for the following parameters, either global or local .
-Correct the image orientation by the following three options in 'Image Transformation' group: Rotation Rotation: None 90° counter clock wise 180° 90° clock wise Arbitrary Flip horizontally Flip vertically Arbitrary Rotation Specify an arbitrary rotation angle in degrees, if Rotation above is set to "Arbitrary".
+Correct the image orientation using the following options in the Image Transformation group: Rotation Rotation-None 90° counter clock wise 180° 90° clock wise Arbitrary Flip horizontally Flip vertically Arbitrary Rotation Specify an arbitrary rotation angle in degrees, if Rotation above is set to Arbitrary .

-(see below for examples) There are four modes with according attributes for the texture coordinate mapping, which are specified in the 'Texture Coordinates Mapping' group: Keep current mapping Leaves the currently set mapping (no attributes). • Stretch to polygon This mode is used for stretching the texture across the selected face.
+There are four modes with according attributes for the texture coordinate mapping, which are specified in the Texture Coordinates Mapping group: Keep current mapping-This mode leaves the currently set mapping (no attributes). • Stretch to polygon -This mode is used for stretching the texture across the selected face.
 Note that if entire shapes are selected, the texture is stretched across all present coplanar face groups.
-Align to: Bottom left corner Bottom right corner Top left corner Top right corner (has only an effect if one of the repetition numbers is not a whole number). • Horizontal repetitions : number of times the texture is repeated horizontally (decimal number allowed).
-Texture Coordinates Mapping Mode Vertical repetitions: number of times the texture is repeated horizontally (decimal number allowed). • Dimension This mode allows the user to set the actual dimension of the used texture.
-Align to: Bottom left corner Bottom right corner Top left corner Top right corner Absolute texture width: given in meters.
-Snap horizontally to bounds: stretches the given texture's width such that it horizontally fits the selected face with a whole number of repetitions.
-Absolute texture height: given in meters. • Snap vertically to bounds : stretches the given texture's height such that it vertically fits the selected face with a whole number of repetitions.
+Align to-Bottom left corner Bottom right corner Top left corner Top right corner (only has an effect if one of the repetition numbers is not a whole number).
+Horizontal repetitions-This is the number of times the texture is repeated horizontally (decimal number allowed).
+Texture Coordinates Mapping Mode Vertical repetitions-This is the number of times the texture is repeated horizontally (decimal number allowed).
+Dimension-This mode allows you to set the actual dimension of the used texture.
+Align to-Bottom left corner Bottom right corner Top left corner Top right corner Absolute texture width-This is given in meters.
+Snap horizontally to bounds- This stretches the given texture's width such that it horizontally fits the selected face with a whole number of repetitions.
+Absolute texture height-This is given in meters.
+Snap vertically to bounds-This stretches the given texture's height such that it vertically fits the selected face with a whole number of repetitions.